Cross-platform C SDK logo

 Return

-TRUE if the item has been deleted, or FALSE if there is no item with that key.
+TRUE if the element has been deleted, or FALSE if an element with said key does not exist.

 Remarks